ShieldOrder/process-layer-doctrine/doctrine/PLD.md

 ## Failure Modes Addressed

 PLD is designed to surface, not eliminate:

 - Ambiguous milestones
 - Role confusion
 - Narrative substitution for evidence
 - Silent scope expansion
 - Process drift over time

+## Versioning and Evolution

+The current version of PLD is defined in the repository root.

+Versioning intent:

+- Patch releases may clarify language or framing without changing invariant meaning
+- Any change that alters the meaning of a core invariant requires an explicit version increment and changelog entry
+- Applications may reference the PLD version they were derived from when relevant

+Deprecated versions remain accessible for historical analysis.

 ## Reference Rule